On the Two Paths Theorem and the Two Disjoint Paths Problem: Two paths theorem

-Note $y$ and $z$ for the two neighbours of $x$ on $C$.
+Denote by $y$ and $z$ the two neighbours of $x$ on $C$.
 Trivially, $x,y,z$ are all $C$-connected to $x$.
-As $x$ is not $C$-connected to $x'$, we can consider $P'$ the longest path portion of $C$ containing $x'$ whose inner vertices are all not $C$-connected to $x$.
-Let $P$ be the path of $C$ such that $C=PP'$.
-We prove that if $u$ and $v$ are inner respectively in $P$ and $P'$ then they are not $C$-connected.
-By definition inner vertices of $P'$ are not $C$-connected to $x$, so assume $u\neq x$.
-By contradiction let $Q$ be a $u$-$v$ path inner disjoint from $C$.
+As $x$ is not $C$-connected to $x'$, we can consider $P'$ the longest portion of $C$ containing $x'$ whose inner vertices are all not $C$-connected to $x$.
+Let $P$ be the path of $C$ such that $C=PP'$ and call $w,w'$ the shared endpoints of $P$ and $P'$.
+We are going to prove that $G$ is the edge composition of two webs along $ww'$; this situation is summarised in Figure~\ref{fig:first_3_1}.

+To this end, we first prove that that $\{w,w'\}$ separates $C$.
+More precisely, that none of the inner vertices $u$ and $v$, respectively of $P$ and $P'$, are $C$-connected.

+If $u=x$ then inner vertices of $P'$ are not $C$-connected to $x$ by definition.
+Thus we assume $u\neq x$.
+For the sake of contradiction, let $Q$ be a $C$-path from $u$ to $v$.
 Let $w$ be the endpoint of $P$ such that $u$ is inner in $wPx$, and let $w'$ be the other end of $P$.
-By minimality of $P$, there is an $x$-$w$ path $R$ inner disjoint from $C$.
+By minimality of $P$, there exists an $x$-$w$ path $R$ inner disjoint from $C$.
 If $Q$ and $R$ were not disjoint, then they would induce an $x$-$v$ path inner disjoint from $C$, a contradiction.
 Otherwise, $(Q,R)$ is a crossing of $C$ in $G$, a contradiction.

-We have just shown that $\{w,w'\}$ separates $C$ in $G$ in at least two components respectively containing $P$ and $P'$.
-In particular the edge $ww'$ cannot be used to produce a crossing of $C$ in $G$.
-By maximality of $G$, $ww'\in E(G)$, and we can see $G$ as given by the edge composition of two graphs along $ww'$ respectively containing $P$ and $P'$.
+Thus $\{w,w'\}$ separates $C$.
+In particular adding the edge $ww'$ cannot create a crossing of $C$ in $G$, so that by maximality, this edge must belong to $G$.
+Hence, $G$ is the edge composition of two graphs along $ww'$, respectively containing $P$ and $P'$.
 Quite directly, these two graphs are maximally crossless for $Pww'$ and $P'ww'$, respectively.
 By induction hypothesis they are webs and, by Proposition~\ref{prop:web_stability}, $G$ is a web.